Cambridge-Hands-On-Science/Experiments/Experiments/Biology/Life Cycles.md

 - Mate with queen to produce new bees
 Worker bees;
 - Develops from fertilized eggs
-- jobs like clean/ incubate eggs/feed drones and larvae/guard hive/find food
+- Jobs like clean/ incubate eggs/feed drones and larvae/guard hive/find food
 Female bee: Queen
 - Develops from fertilized eggs
-- lays eggs, mother to all bees in the colony. ~2000 eggs/day
+- Lays eggs, mother to all bees in the colony. ~2000 eggs/day
 - Produces pheromones which controls the behavior of her workers
 - Fed lots of food!
 Fed royal jelly from larvae rather than normal honey which has epigenetic factors which cause it to develop into a Queen rather than a worker.